larsvilhuber/self-checking-reproducibility/12-environments-in-stata.md

 - Version 5.7.3 from Nov 2019 is installed at `C:\Users\lv39\Documents/ado\r\reghdfe.ado`
 - Version 6.12.3 from Aug 2023 is installed at `C:\Users\lv39\ado\plus\r\reghdfe.ado`

-::: {.column-margin}
+:::{admonition} Stata can get confused about how to write paths...

-**Stata can get confused about how to write paths...**
+:class: note dropdown

-Stata on Windows can understand two types of path syntax: the "Windows" syntax, with backslashes `\`, and the "Unix" syntax, with forward slashes '/'.
+Stata on Windows can understand two types of path syntax: the "Windows" syntax, with backslashes `\`, and the "Unix" syntax, with forward slashes `/`.
 It will usually report paths in the "Windows" syntax, but these will not work, if coded as such, on non-Windows platforms, which do not understand the backslash as a path separator.
 We have used platform-agnostic paths above, using forward slashes.
 This then generates the "weird"  mixed notation:

 ```
 C:\Users\lv39\Documents/ado\r\reghdfe.ado